Apprenticeships & EPA Update

 - The Department for Education stats reveal 29,100 apprenticeship starts for the month of January 2019 (An increase of 15% on January 2018 figures and down 21% on the same month in 2017)

 - 10% increase in the number of reported apprenticeship starts between August 2018 and January 2019.
-Of the 225,800 starts, Skills and Apprenticeships minister Anne Milton said: "I'm delighted that thousands of employers large and small are now embracing the huge benefits apprenticeships are bringing to their business and offering people of all ages and backgrounds the chance to progress."
+Of the 225,800 starts, Skills and Apprenticeships Minister Anne Milton said: "I'm delighted that thousands of employers large and small are now embracing the huge benefits apprenticeships are bringing to their business and offering people of all ages and backgrounds the chance to progress."

-- From April 2019, 2 years since the introduction of the levy, UK Chancellor for the Exchequer, Philip Hammond announced that employers would indeed be given the go ahead to transfer up to 25% of their apprenticeship levy entitlement to another organisation in their native supply chain.
+- From April 2019, 2 years since the introduction of the levy, UK Chancellor for the Exchequer, Philip Hammond announced that employers would indeed be given the go-ahead to transfer up to 25% of their apprenticeship levy entitlement to another organisation in their native supply chain.

 - Good news for small businesses - as of 1st April 2019, the 10% fee they were initially charged when taking on apprentices has been halved.
-Chancellor Philip Hammond confirmed the commencement date as part of his Spring statement in March 2019: "From April 1st employers will see the co-investment rate they pay cut by a half from 10% to 5%, at the same time as levy-paying employers are able to share more levy funds across their supply chains, with the maximum amount rising from 10% to 25%."
+Chancellor Philip Hammond confirmed the commencement date as part of his Spring Statement in March 2019: "From April 1st employers will see the co-investment rate they pay cut by half from 10% to 5%, at the same time as levy-paying employers are able to share more levy funds across their supply chains, with the maximum amount rising from 10% to 25%."

 In this design and development phase of the apprenticeship story, post levy introduction, we are still learning a great deal as we implement various changes.
 Knowing that a modern approach to apprenticeships is facilitating greater opportunities to counteract the growing skills gap has always been a primary focus for all concerned.

 We believe a solution to the skills shortage predicament is to be found in apprenticeships.
 A transparent approach to further training with learners, training providers and employers working in unison to raise the bar and, over time, reduce the skills gap.
 This transparency can only come about through a mutual level of understanding of the new apprenticeship framework and standard.
-As we collectively navigate these early days of the new structure we will pick up pace and gradually expedite the process.
+As we collectively navigate these early days of the new structure we will pick up the pace and gradually expedite the process.
 This pioneering phase will ensure that learners, training providers and employers alike feel more unified in their approach to facilitating apprenticeships and their part in building the new UK - 'a nation of apprentices'.

 Tweet us using #RevEAL or give us a call on 01923 652400 or contact firstname.lastname@example.org.